 Organized by Branka Drljača Margić, Tihana Kraš, Maša Plešković and

 Music and gastronomy of the cultures in Rijeka and Istria

-Organized by Diana Grgurić, Benedikt Perak on behalf of Center for Language Research
+Organized by Diana Grgurić, Benedikt Perak on behalf of Department of Cultural Studies Department, Faculty of Humanities and Social Sciences and Center for Language Research

 Katarina Petrović, Ana Javor, Franka Blažić, Andrea Škiljan, Interdisciplinarni kolektiv Manufaktura

 UNIRI University colloquium: 15:30-17:00

 Organized by Zvjezdana Vrzić and Silvana Vranić on behalf of the University of Rijeka